selinkorkmaz/final-project/terms.md

 5. **`Closed Primary`**: A primary election only available to voters registered with a particular political party.
 In jurisdictions with closed primaries, independent or unaffiliated voters are excluded from participating in the party nomination contests.
 6. **`Caucus`**: A meeting of supporters or members of a specific political party or movement.
 Some states use in-person caucuses to allocate delegates for presidential elections, rather than party primaries.
 The word caucus can also sometimes refer to a group of like-minded people, such as the Congressional Black Caucus.
 7. **`Louisiana Primary`**: It is similar to a Top-Two Primary, with candidates competing regardless of a political party, but it is a general election rather than a primary election.
 The candidate who receives a majority is elected.
 If no candidate wins a majority, a runoff election is held between the top two candidates.
 This system is used for U.S. Senate special elections in Mississippi and Texas, and special elections for partisan offices in Georgia.

+## Electoral College Terms
+1. **`Elector`**: Those chosen to be a member of the electoral college and elect the President and Vice President.
+2. **`Electoral College`**: The presidential electors from each state (and DC) who meet after the popular election to cast ballots for the President and Vice President.
+3. **`National Popular Vote`**: Would guarantee the Presidency to the candidates who receives the most popular votes in all 50 states and the District of Columbia.
+It has been enacted into law by 15 states and DC with 196 electoral votes.
+It needs an additional 74 electoral votes to go into effect.
+4. **`Safe State`**: A state in which voters are known to favor one political party by such a margin that it can be reliably predicted in advance of the presidential election which slate of Electors will be chosen.
+5. **`Swing State`**: A state for whom the outcome of a presidential election is difficult to predict because the margin is expected to be narrow.
+Swing states are sometimes known as "purple states" because they are not uniformly red (Republican) or blue (Democrat).